joroni/metergroup-microsite/README.md

 To change the design tokens in the CMS, find the “Globals” in the sidebar then in the presented options, select “Theme Settings”.

-To change the design tokens directly, edit [`_src/data/tokens.json`](https://github.com/hankchizljaw/hylia/blob/master/src/_data/tokens.json).
+To change the design tokens directly, edit [`_src/data/tokens.json`](https://github.com/hankchizljaw/meter/blob/master/src/_data/tokens.json).

 The tokens are converted into maps that the Sass uses to compile the front-end CSS, so make sure that you maintain the correct structure of `tokens.json`.

 ### Styleguide

-Your version of Hylia ships with a Styleguide by default.
-You can see a demo of the Styleguide at <https://hylia.website/styleguide/>.
+Your version of meter ships with a Styleguide by default.
+You can see a demo of the Styleguide at <https://meter.website/styleguide/>.

-You can edit the Styleguide by opening [`src/styleguide.njk`](https://github.com/hankchizljaw/hylia/blob/master/src/styleguide.njk).
+You can edit the Styleguide by opening [`src/styleguide.njk`](https://github.com/hankchizljaw/meter/blob/master/src/styleguide.njk).
 If you don’t want the Styleguide, delete that file and the page will vanish.

 ## Sass

-Hylia is based on the [WIP v2 version of Stalfos](https://github.com/hankchizljaw/stalfos/tree/feature/v2), which currently has no documentation (I know, I’m bad).
+meter is based on the [WIP v2 version of Stalfos](https://github.com/hankchizljaw/stalfos/tree/feature/v2), which currently has no documentation (I know, I’m bad).
 Here is some very basic documentation for elements of the new framework that you will encounter on this project.

 ### Configuration

-The whole Sass system is powered by central config file, which lives here: [`_src/scss/_config.scss`](https://github.com/hankchizljaw/hylia/blob/master/src/scss/_config.scss).
+The whole Sass system is powered by central config file, which lives here: [`_src/scss/_config.scss`](https://github.com/hankchizljaw/meter/blob/master/src/scss/_config.scss).

-Before Sass is compiled, a `_tokens.scss` file is generated from the [design tokens config](https://github.com/hankchizljaw/hylia/blob/master/src/_data/tokens.json) which is required.
+Before Sass is compiled, a `_tokens.scss` file is generated from the [design tokens config](https://github.com/hankchizljaw/meter/blob/master/src/_data/tokens.json) which is required.

 Key elements: